icopy-site/awesome/docs/awesome/awesome-qt.md

 For the purpose of this section, an "Integration"-focused library does one of the following:

 1. Serves as a client for an established Web service.
-2. Wraps another library in a Qt-friendly manner as more than just an implementation detail (https://github.com/JesseTG/awesome-qt/blob/master/i.e. it tries to mimic the wrapped API).
+2. Wraps another library in a Qt-friendly manner as more than just an implementation detail (i.e. it tries to mimic the wrapped API).

 - [mupdf-qt](https://xiangxw.github.io/mupdf-qt) [:octocat:](https://github.com/xiangxw/mupdf-qt) - Qt wrapper for the [MuPDF](https://mupdf.com) PDF viewer.